raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 --- /task ---

-Now, whenever the mouse pointer touches the sprite, the forward motors will turn on but there is no code to turn them off again.
-In other words, until they receive another instruction from another sprite, the robot buggy will continue moving forwards.
+Now, whenever the mouse pointer touches the sprite, the forward motors turn on, but there is no code to turn them off again.
+In other words, until they receive another instruction from another sprite, the robot buggy continues to move forwards.

-Since this rule will also apply to the other direction sprites, you will need to add code blocks to make sure any GPIO pins other than your **forwards** pins are turned off.
+Since this rule also applies to the other direction sprites, you need to add code blocks to make sure any GPIO pins other than your **forwards** pins are turned off.

 --- task ---